-The level of service is applied on a block level detail meaning for every block, from intersection to intersection and for each side of the street the first 5 steps found in the Master Plan Stream need to be followed to determine the level of service for the block:
+A level of service is applied on a block by block basis, i.e. from intersection to intersection on each side of the street.
+In order to determine the level of service for each block, the road classification, context, streetscape type and criteria for levels of service are considered.